rayzkaunda/datarigs.github.io/_posts/2019-02-26-building-and-deploying-a-machine-learning-model-to-predict-a-diabetic-patients-hospital-length-of-stay-on-aws.md

 # place to upload training files within the bucket
 prefix = 'sagemaker/DEMO-asteroid-prediction'
 ```

-### Loading  Data
-In order to train your model you first have to load your data into S3.
-After loading your data into S3 you must create a a role in IAM to give your Sagemaker instance access to the data.
-According to the documentation, Most Sagemaker algorithms requires that your data be in CSV format after you've done your preprocessing before uploading data to S3.
-Most Amazon SageMaker algorithms work best when you use the optimized protobuf recordIO format for the training data.
-Using this format allows you to take advantage of Pipe mode when training the algorithms that support it.
-In Pipe mode, your training job streams data directly from Amazon S3.
-Streaming can provide faster start times for training jobs and better throughput.
-With Pipe mode, you also reduce the size of the Amazon Elastic Block Store volumes for your training instances.
-It is also important that you create the S3 buckets in the same Amazon region as your notebook instance.
-Otherwise Amazon will throw an error saying it cannot find your data.
-Fortunately SageMaker provides an easy way to convert your CSV to protobuf recordIO format.
-Lets load the dataset and specify the bucket to load to load model artifacts.

-## Load the Data

-In this case the data is in csv format and stored on a data lake on AWS's S3.
-In order to perform implement cloud based models and take advantage of the low costs the data should be uploaded to S3.

-Let's download the data and save it in the local folder with the name data.csv and take a look at it.

 Next, we import the necessary imports for our model and visualizations.

 ```python